 A National Partnership That Betters Our Communities and Helps Our Brothers Live Lives of Excellence

 Delta Tau Delta established its national philanthropic partnership with JDRF in 2012.
-This partnership engages the Fraternity’s more 130 chapters and colonies on college campuses nationwide to work closely with local JDRF chapters to help raise funds and awareness of type 1 diabetes (T1D).
-Since the partnership began, Delta Tau Delta chapters have raised more than $1 million for T1D research.
+This partnership engages the Fraternity’s more than 130 chapters and colonies on college campuses nationwide to work closely with local JDRF chapters to help raise funds and awareness of type 1 diabetes (T1D).
+Since the partnership began, Delta Tau Delta chapters have raised nearly $2 million for T1D research.
 Additionally, Delta Tau Delta undergraduates and alumni have contributed countless hours of service through local JDRF chapter events.
 The partnership between Delta Tau Delta and JDRF strives to create multiple avenues for philanthropy and creativity, from volunteering at JDRF galas and forming walk teams to creating campus fundraising and awareness events to benefit T1D research.

 JDRF is the leading global organization funding type 1 diabetes (T1D) research.
 Its mission is to accelerate life-changing breakthroughs to cure, prevent and treat T1D and its complications.
 To accomplish this, JDRF has invested nearly $2 billion in research funding since our inception.
 JDRF is an organization built on a grassroots model of people connecting in their local communities, collaborating regionally for efficiency and broader fundraising impact, and uniting on a national stage to pool resources, passion, and energy.
 JDRF collaborates with academic institutions, policymakers, and corporate and industry partners to develop and deliver a pipeline of innovative therapies to people living with T1D.
 The JDRF staff and volunteers in more than 100 locations throughout the United States and our six international affiliates are dedicated to advocacy, community engagement and our vision of a world without T1D.
 For more information, please visit jdrf.org or follow @JDRF on Twitter.